-^{[2] 2013} organics diversion data for Lions Bay was not available in time for publication of this report, so the last available year of reported data (2010) was used as a proxy.
+^{[2] 2014} organics diversion data for these municipalities were not provided to Metro Vancouver in time for publication of this report.

-^[3] City of Surrey diverted a total of 56,027 tonnes of household organics in 2013.
-However, since the municipality implemented a new organics collection program in 2012, and are pursuing emission offsets related to that program, they have chosen only to include their "2013 baseline" organics (22,663 tonnes, according to their emission reduction calculations), to use for the GCC local emission reduction program.
+^[3] City of Surrey diverted a total of 60,862 tonnes of household organics in 2014.
+However, since the municipality implemented a new organics collection program in 2012, and are pursuing emission offsets related to that program, they have chosen only to include their "2014 baseline" organics (22,663 tonnes, according to their emission reduction calculations), to use for the GCC local emission reduction program.
 This ensures that there is no "double counting" of diverted organics.